udacity/cd0037-API-Development-and-Documentation-project/frontend/README.md

       "message": "bad request"
   }
 ```
+The API will return these types when requests fails: <br/>
+400: Bad Request
+404: Resource Not Found
+422: Not Processable
+405: Method Not Allowed  <br/>
 ### Usage
 API endpoints can be invoked using cURL <br/>
 ***Example of using cURL for GET request***: <br/>